-- A Marker is used to mark or identify a desired behaviour.
+A Marker is a word, sound, or gesture used to mark or identify the desired behaviour.

-- A Cue is you asking for a behaviour.
+A Cue is a word, sound, or gesture used to ask for a behaviour.

 - At the end of any training session, to tell him he can stand down (without it it’s like your just walking off in the middle of a conversation)